nmshd/documentation/_docs_explore/42-transport-layer.md

 Abbreviated: MSG

-A message is any kind of structured content which should be securely transmitted to relationships.
+A message is any kind of structured content which should be securely transmitted to Relationships.
 Messages can be submitted to multiple recipients and can deliver multiple attachments (in form of file references).
 Depending on the content of the message, a message could act as a technical message (e.g. a multi-factor authentication request) which shouldn't be rendered.

 ### Message Structure